 UE:

-- Support for ATSSS using MPQUIC towards UPF without N3IWF/TNGF, using separate MPQUIC proxy address for 3GPP and non-3GPP accesses.
+- indicates ‘simplified ATSSS Capability & request to use’.

 - Receives two MPQUIC Proxy address information items (instead of one in Rel-18) from the SMF: one each to be used by the QUIC client for QUIC paths established via 3GPP access and non-3GPP access, respectively.